-This could fall within 2.10.3.8 (1) or (2), where, within or separate to the policy documentation, an agreement calls for certain proceeds or assets to be placed in trust or subject to a legally binding arrangement or charge for the benefit of the specified policyholders.
+This could fall within 2.8.3.8 (1) or (2), where, within or separate to the policy documentation, an agreement calls for certain proceeds or assets to be placed in trust or subject to a legally binding arrangement or charge for the benefit of the specified policyholders, even once the liabilities have been extinguished.

-2) Provisions in the articles of association or statutes of the insurer or reinsurer:

-The ring-fenced fund would reflect the restrictions on particular assets or own funds as specified in the articles of association or statutes of the insurer or reinsurer.
+Provisions in the articles of association or statutes of the insurer or reinsurer: The ring-fenced fund would reflect the restrictions on particular assets or own funds as specified in the articles of association or statutes of the insurer or reinsurer.